Runcorn Railway Bridge: Structure

 The bridge carries a double-tracked railway across the River Mersey; it has been recognised as a Grade II* listed structure.
-The tracks are laid on a metal deck supported by top and bottom box-girder chords, carried on 8.5 metre-high trusses.
+The tracks are laid on a metal deck supported by top and bottom box-girder chords, carried on 8.5 m trusses.
 The bridge superseded a centuries-old ferry and a pedestrian footbridge set alongside the main girders was provided on its eastern side.
-On completion, the bridge was the longest of its type.
+Upon completion, the bridge was the longest of its type.
 An engraved stone plaque on the northerly portal records that the main contractor was Brassey & Ogilvie and the ironworks were manufactured by Cochrane Grove & Co.
 Large portions of the original ironworks have been restored or replaced with new castings.

 As built, the bridge consisted of three wrought iron spans of 305 ft, each located on top of two sandstone abutments with foundations at a depth of about 45 ft below water level.
 The trusses support the metal bridge deck, which carries the railway lines.
 The erection of the lattice girder spans was unusual, because instead of floating the finished sections down the river and lifting them into position, each was built up piece by piece in situ.
 There are six lattice girders, two for each span.
 Each girder contains around 700 tons of iron and is fastened by 48,115 rivets.
 During the first half of the 20th century, some of the wrought iron girders were replaced by steel counterparts.

 The bridge has a clearance of 75 ft above the high-water mark allowing sailing ships to pass beneath.
-The height was stipulated by the Admiralty which had insisted on a clearance of at least 75 feet.
+The height was stipulated by the Admiralty which had insisted on a clearance of at least 75 ft.
 The approaches to the bridge on both sides accommodated its considerable height and a gradient of 1 in 114 was needed to obtain the necessary clearance beneath the central spans.
 On the north side of the river, the bridge is approached by a 49-arch viaduct and a short embankment followed by 16 arches.
 From the south, it is approached by a 33-arch viaduct.
 The viaduct piers, bridge abutments and the bridge's central piers are of sandstone and the viaduct arches are of brick.